Symmetry-resolved Entanglement Entropy, Spectra & Boundary Conformal Field Theory: Symmetry Resolution by Orbifold

 \item Find a boundary state in the orbifold CFT, $\widetilde{\ket{b,1}}$, such that $g\widetilde{\ket{b}} = \widetilde{\ket{b}}$ for any $g \in G$.

 \item Evaluate the closed string amplitude with the quantum symmetry group element $\check{g}_{r}$.

 \end{enumerate} Note that it is obvious that this procedure does work only if the symmetry is free of `t Hooft anomaly, which is an obstruction to gauging.
 One advantage may be that it can keep us from evaluating the charged moments and allows us to directly evaluate the symmetry-resolved entanglement entropy.
-This result represents a generalization to \textit{any} finite group and CFT of what has been done for the $\mathbb{Z}_2$ symmetry of the compactified boson in \cite{DiGiulio2022}. \footnote{ In their approach, we need the knowledge of the charge of the boundary primaries, which is non-trivial except for $u(1)$ theory.
-One can immediately see this non-triviality in Ising CFT. }
+This result represents a generalization to \textit{any} finite group and CFT of what has been done for the $\mathbb{Z}_2$ symmetry of the compactified boson in \cite{DiGiulio2022}. \footnote{The approach in \cite{DiGiulio2022} to avoid the computation of the charged moments used the relation between the charge and scaling dimension of the boundary primaries, the ones propagating in the open string channel.
+This relation is manifestly encoded in the WZW characters with fugacity turned on and hence can be found for $u(1)$ theories and other WZW models.
+In particular, in Eq.$42$ and below in \cite{DiGiulio2022}, it is noted that $\chi_q=q^{h_Q}\eta^{-1}$ and $h_Q$ is given as a function of $Q$.
+However in general, $h$ and the label of the irrep (which is $Q$ for $U(1)$) is not obviously related and finding such relation is a challenging task for an arbitrary finite group and CFT.
+For instance, already in the Ising CFT it is not clear to us how this identification can be done.}